CShorten/my-swe-education/database/pavlo_1_relational_model_and_algebra.md

 Flat file limitations

--- How do you find a particular recrod...
+1. How do you find a particular record?

--- What if we now want to create a new application that uses the same database?
+2. What if we now want to create a new application that uses the same database?
 What if that application is running on a different machine?

-# What if two threads try to write to the same file at the same time?
+3. What if two threads try to write to the same file at the same time?

 ^ Love this one

--- What if the machine crashes while our progarm is updating a record?
+4. What if the machine crashes while our program is updating a record?

 ^^ Even better

--- What if we want to replicate the database on multiple machines for high availability?
+5. What if we want to replicate the database on multiple machines for high availability?

+With #3, how about two machines try to write to the same file at the same time?
+And with #4 what if 1 / n or k / n machines crash?

 # Data Models